radiantlogic-v8/documentation-new/documentation/configuration/synchronization/synchronization-concepts.md

 | `https://<rli_server_name>/adap/util?action=vdsconfig&commandname=init-sync-pipeline&pipelineid=<PIPELINE_ID>` | REST command for running an upload from command line. |
 | `<PIPELINE_ID>/connector.log` | Locating connector logs associated with the pipeline.
 You can view and download the connector log from the Environment Operations Center. |

-You can find the pipeline ID from the Main Control Panel > Global Sync tab.
+You can find the pipeline ID from the Classic Control Panel > Synchronization tab.

 Select the topology and hover over the name property of the pipeline.
 An example is shown below.